heremaps/here-sdk-examples/examples/latest/navigate/android/Java/HERESDKUnits/heresdk-units-popupmenu/README.md

 This unit has no dependency to the HERE SDK AAR.

-## Integrate the unit into your app
+## Integrate the unit into your app for XML-based layouts and Java

+1. Find the latest units in the [units folder](`../units/`)  or compile them yourself.

+- Copy `heresdk-units-core-release-v[version].aar` into your example app's lib folder.
-1. Copy `heresdk-units-popupmenu-release.aar` into your example app's lib folder.
+- Copy `heresdk-units-popupmenu-release-v[version].aar` into your example app's lib folder.

 2. Add the unit to your layout file.
 Example: